Koredotcom/docs/docs/gale/agents/guardrails/overview.md

 # Guardrails

-Guardrails are safety measures that provide guidelines and limits to ensure that the responses of the Guardrails provide safety measures to ensure that AI-generated responses from large language models (LLMs) are appropriate and align with standards.
-GALE supports various guardrail scanners that can be deployed to analyze inputs, prompts, and outputs, ensuring responsible AI interactions while generating contextually relevant responses.
+Guardrails are safety measures that ensure AI-generated responses from large language models (LLMs) are appropriate and align with standards.
+You can deploy various guardrail models in GALE and use them to scan the inputs or prompts and output results.
+The scanners ensure responsible AI interactions while generating responses.

 Supported Scanners: